pymc-devs/pytensor/doc/extending/graphstructures.rst

 their types, like their data type (e.g. float, int), the number of dimensions, etc.

-Pytensor graphs are composed of interconnected :term:`Apply`, :term:`Variable` and :class:`Op` nodes.
+PyTensor graphs are composed of interconnected :term:`Apply`, :term:`Variable` and :class:`Op` nodes.
 An :class:`Apply` node represents the application of an :class:`Op` to specific :class:`Variable`\s.
 It is important to draw the difference between the definition of a computation represented by an :class:`Op`